-When giving your first own translation of a primary text you should indicate in a footnote that 'All translations are my own, unless stated otherwise.'
+When giving your first own translation of a primary text you should indicate in a footnote that 'All translations are by me, N.N. [author's initials], unless stated otherwise.'

 Cited translations of primary texts are usually referenced in a footnote by using a short title of the cited edition and / or giving the translator's name plus publication year, though adaptations to your discipline's common practices are possible (e.g. "If doubt is near neighbour to the heart".
 If you are citing a given translation more than once, you can indicate on occasion of its first citation in a footnote that you will further on be citing this same translation, for example giving only page numbers directly in the main text.